SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

  3. (3)[Unconfirmed] Letting you message in a raid and/Or showing friend status (IN RAID) -> With all buttons locked whenever you are in combat or raiding, you are unable to properly read and respond to messages.
 I don't see why not, however your message menu should not pause the game, giving you an unfair advantage mid raid.
 A Raid symbol next to your friends name would let you know they are busy and might take a while to respond.
 No response as of yet from the dev team.

 - *Hobbies and Favors:*
 -
 - *Store and Events:*
 -
+ 1. (5)[Semi-Confirmed] Holiday or event themed items ->
+Items, events and objects that represent specific events that will temporarily be available for purchase
 - *Coop and other Player interaction:*
 -
  1. (1)[Confirmed] Coop Raids ->
 Raiding people with a friend, what not to love?
 Probably the 1. most requested feature in TW, and the devs have granted our wish.
 This is confirmed, and in the works.
 Details of what will change in the coop, how favors will function and if it will influence rewards are not yet revealed.
 Sit tight for more info.
 - *Map and Zones:*
 -
 - *Bug Fixes:*